-In our previous studies using mito-mice∆, accumulation of approximately 70-80% ∆mtDNA loads in various tissues was necessary to induce mitochondrial respiration defects, such as deficiencies of complex IV (COX) in mitochondrial respiratory chains, and the resultant onset of various clinical phenotypes.
-In contrast, E18.5 embryos showed clinical phenotypes, even when they carried \geq 50% Δ mtDNA.
-These results were expected that threshold for tolerance to accumulation of AmtDNA in embryonic liver and blood cells would be lower than that in other tissues.
-Because electron microscopic observations of COX activity (COX-EM) can visualize COX activity in individual mitochondria of single cells (Nakada et al. 2001; Seligman et al. 1968), we next performed COX-EM with liver samples from E18.5 embryos carrying various loads of Δ mtDNA.
-In liver samples carrying \geq 50% AmtDNA, we observed three types of mitochondria in a single cytoplasm of hepatocytes, mitochondrion that appeared normal in COX activity (arrows in Figure 3G), a swollen mitochondrion with COX activity (closed arrowhead in Figure 3G), and a COX-deficient swollen mitochondrion (open arrowhead in Figure 3G).
-In blood cells of liver samples carrying \geq 50% Δ mtDNA, heterogeneity of COX activity within individual mitochondria was clearly visible (Figure 3H), although swollen mitochondria were not observed.
-These observations indicated that \geq 50% Δ mtDNA loads could induce mitochondrial respiration defects in hepatocytes and blood cells of late-stage embryos.
-In addition, there were no autophagic ultra-structures around abnormal mitochondria in hepatocytes or blood cells (Figure 3, G and H), indicating that the COX-deficient mitochondria were not eliminated by the mitophagy, even when a single cytoplasm contained mitochondria with different mitochondrial respiratory functions.
+In previous studies of my colleagues using mito-mice Δ , accumulation of approximately 70%-80% AmtDNA loads in various tissues was necessary to induce mitochondrial respiration defects, such as deficiencies of complex IV (cytochrome c oxidase: COX) in mitochondrial respiratory chains, and the resultant onset of various clinical phenotypes.
+On the other hand, E18.5 embryos showed clinical phenotypes, even when they carried less than 70%-80% AmtDNA.
+These results suggest the possibility that threshold for tolerance to accumulation of AmtDNA in embryonic liver and blood cells would be lower than that in other tissues.
+Because electron microscopic observations of COX activity (COX-EM) can visualize COX activity in individual mitochondria of single cells (Nakada et al. 2001; Seligman et al. 1968), I next performed COX-EM with liver samples from E18.5 embryos carrying various loads of Δ mtDNA.
+In liver samples carrying \geq 50% Δ mtDNA, I observed three types of mitochondria in a single cytoplasm of hepatocytes, mitochondrion that appeared normal in COX activity (arrows in Figure 8A), a swollen mitochondrion with COX activity (closed arrowhead in Figure 8A), and a COX-deficient swollen mitochondrion (open arrowhead in Figure 8A).
+In blood cells of liver samples carrying \geq 50% Δ mtDNA, heterogeneity of COX activity within individual mitochondria was clearly visible (Figure 8B), although swollen mitochondria were not observed.
+These observations indicated that \geq 50% AmtDNA loads could induce mitochondrial respiration defects in hepatocytes and blood cells of late-stage embryos.
+In addition, there were no autophagic double-membrane structures around abnormal mitochondria in hepatocytes or blood cells (Figure 8, A and B), indicating that that the COX-deficient mitochondria were not eliminated by the mitochondrial autophagy (mitophagy), even when a single cytoplasm contained mitochondria with different mitochondrial respiratory functions.